Processing of personal data

 Telephone number: 08 - 787 00 00.

 Messages sent to the Riksbank usually become official documents that are registered.
-Official documents can be released on request if the information in them is not covered by secrecy.
-Personal data may therefore be released in accordance with the principle of public access to official documents.
+Official documents can be disclosed on request if the information in them is not covered by secrecy.
+Personal data may therefore be disclosed in accordance with the principle of public access to official documents.

-This processing of personal data which is done to meet the requirements of The Public Access to Information and Secrecy Act, the Swedish Archives Act and the Swedish Administrative Procedure Act has support in the legal base of public interest in the General Data Protection Regulation.
+The processing of personal data which is done to meet the requirements of The Public Access to Information and Secrecy Act, the Swedish Archives Act and the Swedish Administrative Procedure Act is considered to be necessary to perform a task of important public interest.

 How the Riksbank processes personal data

-The Riksbank processes data to communicate with those who contact the Riksbank by telephone, by post, by e-mail, through social media or personal contact.
-The legal base for processing data is that the information is of public interest.
+The Riksbank processes data to communicate with those who contact the Riksbank by telephone, by post, by e-mail, through social media or via personal or virtual contact and to administrate visits at the Riksbank’s premises.
+The legal base for processing data is to perform a task of public interest.

 When applying to redeem banknotes

-The Riksbank processes data to deal with cases of redemption of banknotes and commemorative coins.
-The legal base for processing this data is the exercise of public authority.
+The Riksbank processes data to administrate cases of redemption of banknotes and commemorative coins.
+The processing is necessary as part of the Riksbank’s exercise of its official authority.

 In correspondent bank operations

 The Riksbank processes data to manage international payments.
-The legal base for processing data here is that the information is of public interest.
+The legal base for processing data is to perform a task of public interest.

 In statistical and research operations